JetBrains/teamcity-sdk-docs/topics/controlled-ui-plugins.md

 ```

-1. Using `TeamCityAPI`, we create the JavaScript plugin for two placeIds - Sakura UI and Classic UI respectively.
+1. Using `TeamCityAPI`, we create the JavaScript plugin for two PlaceIds: Sakura UI and Classic UI respectively.
 We use the DOM element from the JSP as a container.
 2. We prepare the ES6 template.
 3. We subscribe the plugin to the context update event.
 The subscription handler provides the last context as the first argument.
 Whenever the context changes, we ask the plugin to update the content with the new string generated at point 3.